WMCB-Tech/DebDroid/README.md

 If it asks you to enter your UNIX Username. you can type your own username to add it to sudoers \
 to gain access via sudo.

-***Note:***
-* Names should not contain any Capital Letters and special characters including spaces
-* Names should not be used: \
- root, proc, dev, mail, sys and other linux reserved names as if the installation is sensitive,

  # Starting The Container
  You can start the container by typing: \